maribelcuales/Sprint-Challenge-JavaScript/README.md

     A method is a function which is the value of a property of an object.

 3. What is closure?
+    Closure allows us to use and put functions together.
+It allows us to use code that is declared somewhere else.
+One thing to note is that variables can be passed down but not back up.

 4. Describe the four rules of the 'this' keyword.